srinivasreddypittu343/Delirium-Risk-Prediction-ML/README.md

 Random Forest	~0.60
 SVM (RBF)	~0.69
 MLP Neural Network	~0.80 (best)
-5. Unsupervised Analysis: PCA & Clustering
+🔍 5.
+Unsupervised Analysis – PCA & Clustering

-To explore patient phenotypes:
+To understand the structure of the patient cohort, the project also uses unsupervised methods:

+5.1 PCA (Principal Component Analysis)

-PCA on scaled features
+Apply PCA to the scaled features

-PC1 ≈ 14.2% variance
+PC1 explains ≈ 14.2% of variance

-PC2 ≈ 8.6% variance
+PC2 explains ≈ 8.6% of variance

+Together ≈ 23% of total variance

-Plot patients in PC1–PC2 space, coloured by delirium outcome
+Plot patients in PC1–PC2 space, coloured by delirium outcome → certain regions contain more delirium cases → potential high-risk zones

+5.2 K-Means clustering (k = 3)

-Apply K-Means (k = 3) in PCA space
+Run K-Means (k = 3) in the PCA space

-Resulting clusters (approx.):
+Clusters (approximate values):

 Cluster sizes: 109, 30, 57 patients

 Delirium rates: 6.4%, 33.3%, 12.3%

+Interpretation:

-One cluster clearly shows a much higher delirium rate, suggesting a high-risk patient phenotype.
+One cluster clearly has a much higher delirium rate

+Acts as a high-risk phenotype – a subgroup of patients who are significantly more likely to develop delirium

+This unsupervised view supports the supervised models by showing that high-risk groups emerge naturally from the data.

-6. Patient-Level Risk Interface
+🧑‍⚕️ 6.
+Patient-Level Risk Interface

-The delirium_pipeline.py script and notebook implement a simple interface:
+The repository also contains a small patient-level interface built around the trained Random Forest.

+6.1 How it works

-Build a template patient from median feature values.
+Build a template patient using the median value of each feature from the training data.

-Override key fields via a Python dict (Age, Frailty, ICU, Hct, Alb, Cre, …).
+Accept a Python dict of overrides (e.g. Age, Frailty Index, ICU, Hct, Alb, Cre).

+Construct a one-row DataFrame in the same column order as training.

 Use the Random Forest to predict:

-class (0/1)
+class label (0 / 1)

-probability of delirium
+probability of delirium (0–1)

-Map the probability to:
+Convert the probability into a simple interpretation:

-< 0.5 → LOW chance of post-operative delirium
+p < 0.5 → “LOW chance of post-operative delirium”

-≥ 0.5 → HIGH risk – consider closer monitoring
+p ≥ 0.5 → “HIGH risk – consider closer monitoring”

+6.2 Why it’s useful

-This turns a complex model into a single, intuitive output that clinicians can understand at a glance.
+Hides model complexity behind a single, intuitive output

+Uses variables that are already present in hospital systems (age, frailty, labs, ICU)

+Easy to extend into:

+a Streamlit app

+or an EHR-integrated risk widget in future work

+This interface shows how a research model can be turned into something that is clinician-friendly and actionable, while still being fully transparent in the code.
+---